A Note on the Continuity of Expected Utility Functions: Main Result

 Conversely, suppose that $\succsim$ is independent and sequentially continuous.
 Then, there exists a sequence $(X_n)$ of subsets of $X$ such that $X_n$ is closed, $X_n$ is included in the interior of $X_{n+1}$, $\cup_nX_n=X$, and $\succsim_{X_n}$ is closed with respect to the weak* topology.
-Let $Y_n$ be the interior of $X_n$.